kid-nie/Volare/README.md

 ---
 ### Navigating my github files:
-1. ** **Chatbot building and testing are stored in this folder.
+1. **CHATBOT TESTING IMAGES** Chatbot building and testing are stored in this folder.
 It has the layout of the chatbot, initial testing done using 2 different images (input and output) ,and final testing before release (input and output).
 2.